Struggling to get interviews?

 GPA 3.6 / 3.8, Dean’s List for 7 semesters

-While the dean’s list may not be a traditional award, it is a recognition of academic achievement.
-Think of it as an honor given to students who consistently excel in their studies.
+While not a traditional award, the Dean’s List is a formal recognition of academic excellence.
+Think of it as an academic honor that highlights consistent high achievement.

-When mentioning your dean’s list achievement on your resume, you can simply include it in the education section by writing “Dean’s List for [X] semesters.”
+On your resume, you can simply write: “Dean’s List for [X] semesters.”

-If you want to mention the achievement in your cover letter, here’s an example of how you might address it:
+If you’d like to mention it in your cover letter, here’s an example:

 During my time at [University], I consistently demonstrated a dedication to academic excellence, earning a position on the Dean’s List for [X] semesters.
-This accomplishment not only reflects my commitment to maintaining high standards but also underscores my ability to thrive in a challenging and competitive environment.
+This accomplishment reflects my commitment to high standards and my ability to thrive in challenging, competitive academic environments.

 4.8 Average rating